AbriCS/AbriCS/README.md

 ```
 ## Portfolio Project
-This project is the second bootcamp homework to consolidate learning in week 2.
+This project is the second bootcamp homework to consolidate learning in week 2 and can be found at https://abrics.github.io/AbriCS/

 ```
 ## Screenshots